 1. Center Yourself

-And remember, you can always take a break to get yourself re-centered.
+Ensure you are emotionally centered before initiating the conversation, and center yourself when needed along the way.
+You can always take a break to get yourself re-centered.
 This is the first step in the process, but you may need to revisit it along the way if you notice getting hijacked by stress.

 Example: Try 10 slow, deep breaths, in and out through your nose to center yourself before the conversation.